vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-26 - Day #087

 Instead of using DS1307 I used generic DIL8 socket.
 I also lack battery socket, but I think I'll find it in an external component library.
 However, I didn't find DS1307...

+# 2024-05-27 - Day #088

+I'm still trying to create PDF files with covers.
+I want to order the printouts as soon as possible.
+I heard that Scribus can create PDF files with layers.
+But it turned out that it cannot open my SVG files...

+# 2024-05-28 - Day #089

+Bartas found an original, box edition of Adobe Creative Suite 3 with perpetual licence and lent me it.
+Despite it's a version from 2007, I created proper PDF files without any problems.
+Tomorrow I'm going to order the printouts.